Geothermal Potential in California

 • · geothermal power generated 4.4% of total system power in in 2012, but could have generated substantially more;

-• · geothermal power produces some of the lowest life-cycle emissions when compared to almost every other technology and even some renewables;
+• · geothermal power produces some of the lowest life-cycle emissions when compared to almost every other energy technology and even some renewables;

 • · depending on the resource characteristics and plant design, geothermal power plants can be engineered to provide firm and/or flexible power;